Images updated February 2020

 An ideal method for black and white photography is through use of an adequately matched black and white preset.
 All Luxe collections come with several black and white options.

 If you don't have the luxury of presets, you can also transform your picture to a basic black and white and then fine-tune each of the settings.
 Regardless of your method, it's important to understand the basics of black and white processing.
-This tutorial will cover this process in Adobe Photoshop Lightroom Classic CC, and covers many features to Lightroom Classic versions 5+.
+This tutorial will cover this process in Adobe Photoshop Lightroom Classic, and covers many features to Lightroom Classic versions 5+.

 Here is the starting photo: